-The Mental Health and Addictions Support Worker Certificate Program will provide entry-level competencies for employment in the field of mental health and addictions.
+The Mental Health & Addictions Support Worker Certificate Program will provide entry-level competencies for employment in the field of mental health and addictions.
 There is an increasing demand for mental health and addictions support workers.
 The Certificate program aims to prepare students to work as part of a multi-disciplinary team focusing on client treatment and rehabilitation.
 Graduates of the program can choose to work in a variety of settings including institutional, community and residential.

-The Ashton College Mental Health and Addictions Support Worker Certificate is proudly accredited by the Canadian Addiction Counsellors Certification Federation (CACCF), which is internationally recognized as the gold standard provider in addiction credentialing both in Canada and on the international stage.
-Accreditation means the program meets the criteria and competencies required for both Canadian and International Certifications.
+The Mental Health & Addictions Support Worker Certificate is proudly accredited by the Canadian Addiction Counsellors Certification Federation (CACCF), which is internationally recognized as the gold standard provider in addiction credentialing both in Canada and on the international stage.
+Accreditation means the program meets the criteria and competencies required for both Canadian and International Certifications.Â

-Graduates of the Mental Health and Addictions Support Worker Certificate will satisfy the education requirements to become a Canadian Certified Addiction Counsellor (CCAC) or an International Certified Alcohol and Drug Counsellor (ICADC).
+Graduates of the Mental Health & Addictions Support Worker Certificate will satisfy the education requirements to become a Canadian Certified Addiction Counsellor (CCAC) or an International Certified Alcohol and Drug Counsellor (ICADC).
 Graduates will also be able to count 120 hours from their studies towards part of their clinical supervision time required for certification.
 The CCAC and ICADC designation requires you as part of the process of obtaining your certification, to write and pass an exam through CACCF.

 Upon completion of this program, the successful student will have reliably demonstrated the ability to: